 Different types of air conditioner compressor

-The Reciprocating air conditioners compressor works with a piston as a part of the compressor to deal with the refrigerant.
+The Reciprocating air conditioner compressor works with a piston as a part of the compressor to deal with the refrigerant.
 This refrigerant is driven by a crankshaft in a back and forth motion throughout a straight line.

 The Scroll air conditioners compressor uses a fixed scroll and an orbiting scroll rotates with the help of swing link which eventually reduces the volume of the gas by pushing the pockets of refrigerant to the center of the two scrolls.

-The Rotary air conditioners compressors either use blades or vanes rotating with the shaft or they use a stationary blade as a part of the compressor housing assembly.
+The Rotary air conditioner compressors either use blades or vanes rotating with the shaft or they use a stationary blade as a part of the compressor housing assembly.
 In these two types, the vapor is pushed into the cylinder through the suction port.